 Proposed Changes:

 A STA that receives a Group ID Management frame with a RA matching its MAC address shall update PHYCONFIG_VECTOR parameter GROUP_ID_MANAGEMENT based on the content of the received Group ID Management frame.
+Group ID values of 0 and 63 are used for SU PPDU and the PHY filtering of such PPDUs is controlled by the PHYCONFIG_VECTOR by LISTEN_TO_GID00 and LISTEN_TO_GID63 parameters.